A screenshot of Impaler's faux ambient

 Faking Ambient Occlusion

-Impaler is a small game I created with the goal of having it run on integrated graphics (and still look nice).
+Impaler is a small game I created with the goal of making it run on integrated graphics cards while still looking visually appealing.
 I had to find creative ways to fake expensive graphics techniques to achieve this.
-Anything that relied on sampling or multiple render passes would be too expensive for low-end GPUs.
+Anything that relied on sampling or multiple render passes would be too heavy for low-end GPUs.
 This meant I had to find a new approach to implement ambient occlusion.

 Background on Ambient Occlusion